 Istanbul is where modern and ancient coexist side by side.
 Sites of Byzantine and Ottoman architecture include the renowned 6th century Hagia Sophia.
 Upscale shops, restaurants and clubs are a back drop to street vendors and urban bustle.
 This remarkable city of contrasts should not be missed.

 Some of our favorite places:

-Kempinski Hotel Day Spa, Bodrum: This 59,201.5 sq ft spa has an excellent menu of deluxe treatments and a luxury Hammam for a royal Turkish bath.
-The Private Spa Suite is ideal for high-profile clientele.
+Kempinski Hotel Day Spa, Bodrum: This 59,201.5 sq ft spa has an excellent menu of deluxe treatments.
+Indulge in a royal Turkish bath in the luxury Hammam.
+The Private Spa Suite is decadent and discreet.

 Sunset Grill & Bar, Istanbul: Spectacular view of the Bosphorus, Bosphorus Bridge and Asian shoreline.
 Cocktails, fine dining, and entertainment.

 Contact Select Yachts to customize your vacation of a lifetime.
 Charter the perfect yacht.
 Trust us because we’ve been there.
 We know the ropes.

 View: Cruising the Turquoise Coast: 7-Day itinerary on the Turkish Riviera